KiandaBPM/docs/content/docs/platform/controls/input/_index.md

 ### How to add, edit, move and delete Input fields ###

-To insert an **Input field** into your form, click on the field type you want to add from the **Input** menu.
+To insert an **Input field** into your form click on the field type you want to add from the **Input** menu.

 For example, to add a new text box field, click on **Text box** - a pop-up message will appear saying 'Field added' and a new text box with the default name **Text box 1** will be added to your form.

 ![Inserting a text box field](/images/insert-text-box-input.jpg)